MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 		Example: :expr:`tol = 1e-10`.

 	**rtol**
 		A *number* specifying the relative tolerance on the objective function step.
-If an update is smaller than :literal:`rtol` relative to its step value, the command will return the status :literal:`"FTOL"` (default: :const:`nil`).
+If an update is smaller than :literal:`rtol` relative to its step value, the command will return the status :literal:`"FTOL"` (default: :const:`0`).

 		Example: :expr:`tol = 1e-8`.